RedCarpetDotDev/python-image-filter-take-home/q_and_a.md

 Let's get a few base parameters out of the way!

-What is your name: ...
+What is your name / what do you prefer to be called:
-If you have LinkedIn, what is your profile URL: ...
-If you have preferred pronouns, what are they: ...
+If you have preferred pronouns, what are they:

 ### 1. What do you find most interesting about the company and role?

 // insight here!

 ### 2. Are you interested in the projects that you may be a part of?
-Why would you be
-a great fit for the projects?
+Why would you be a great fit for the projects?

 // input here!

-### 3. What do you have not enough time to expore, but that you'd love to learn
-more about with respect to software, frameworks, languages, or your area of expertise?
+### 3. What do you have not enough time to expore, but that you'd love to learn more about with respect to software, frameworks, languages, or your area of expertise?
 In other words, what are you currently curious about?

 // tell us your thoughts!